Enter your flight details into the flight delay compensation calculator below and find out how much you can get for your delayed flight.

 How to calculate flight compensation?

-In general, flight delay compensation is calculated according to the distance of the flight and ranges between €250 and €600 – the longer the flight, the bigger the compensation.
+In general, you can calculate flight delay compensation according to the distance of the flight.
+The compensation ranges between €250 and €600 – the longer the flight, the bigger the compensation.
 It is based on the shortest possible distance between the origin airport and the destination airport.
 You will only be able to claim compensation if your flight was late to arrive by more than 3 hours.

 However, there is an exception: if your flight took place entirely within the EU (as it’s described in the regulation), your maximum flight compensation can only be €400.
 You can still claim compensation for flights that take place entirely within the territory of the EU, but you will only get a maximum of €400 in compensation.